kamuke/Dm-web-tekniikat-2022/README.md

-# School assignments for Basics of digital media-course in Metropolia UAS.
+# School assignments for Basics of digital media and web technologies course in Metropolia UAS.